Litter-Robot 4 Review: It Flagged a UTI Early. Then It Broke

 Final Verdict

-The Litter-Robot 4 earns 4.1/5.
+Our TruthfulPaws Score of 3.6/5 reflects a product that does three things genuinely well and stumbles on two others.
 The three features that justify the premium are real: the QuietSift motor is genuinely near-silent, the health monitoring app has documented early disease catches that changed outcomes for real cats, and the automation works reliably for the majority of owners across years of use.
-The three weaknesses are also real: WiFi connectivity frustrates a meaningful share of buyers, the 15-20% failure rate demands the extended warranty, and the pricing strains the value proposition at MSRP for single-cat households.
+The two weaknesses are also real: the 15-20% failure rate demands the extended warranty, and the pricing strains the value proposition at MSRP for single-cat households.

-Buy it if you have two or more cats, own a cat with health history, travel regularly, or accept the extended warranty as essential.
+Buy it if you have two or more cats, own a cat with health history, or travel regularly.

-Wait or pass if your cat has chronic soft stools, budget is tight at current pricing, or your household cannot support 2.4GHz WiFi.
+Wait or pass if your cat has chronic soft stools or budget is tight at current pricing.